 She has been a piano and singing teacher for 12 years and loves the variety of repertoire and people she has come across through this.
 From classical to musical theatre, folk, jazz and pop and pupils ranging from 3 to 63!
 She has taught in schools and privately and loves exploring new pieces and new music with each pupil whilst giving them skills for the future and having a lot of fun.

-Harriet studied music at the University of East Anglia, focussing on vocal performance and contemporary composition.
-Since University she has worked as a professional musician with experience singing and playing keys/guitar in styles spanning soul, funk, pop, jazz, folk and classical.
+Harriet studied music at the University of East Anglia, with a focus on vocal performance and contemporary composition.
+Since then she has worked as a singer, song-writer, keys player and guitarist in genres spanning soul, funk, pop, jazz, folk and classical.

 Oscar is a drummer based in Sussex with seventeen years of experience in numerous drum styles, live performances and sessions.
 He has had the privilege to study with many fantastic musicians including Ralph Rolle (Chic), Craig Blundell (Steven Wilson), Steve White (Paul Weller) and Virgil Donati.
 Oscar has also studied under UK drummer Pat Garvey, since 2012.
 He has played festivals across the UK and Europe, as well as performing for BBC showcases.